gcallah/Rationalism/sorcery/Sorcery.md

 construction, and endowing the imaginary reality with the appearance of truth by letting it absorb pieces of first reality" ("On Hegel," page 224).

-And this sort of sorcery is far more widespread than just the few thinkers I have mentioned; as Voegelin notes, it is "the great confidence game played by modern man... under such titles as advertisement, propaganda, communication, and comprehensively, as ideological politics" (OH, p.
+And Voegelin notes that this sort of sorcery is far more widespread than just the few thinkers I have mentioned: it is "the great confidence game played by modern man... under such titles as advertisement, propaganda, communication, and comprehensively, as ideological politics" (OH, p.
 225).